tobyspark/ORBIT-Camera/README.markdown

 The non-UI text such as introduction prose is parsed into the app from markdown files in the `Resources` folder of this repository.

 ### Linking to headers
-Links within each document work.
+Links within a document work.
 Use the markdown link format, with the slugified heading text as fragment identifier.
 What's a slug?
 It's the URL-friendly form, i.e. with dashes instead of spaces, lowercase, etc. What's the fragment identifier?
 It's the part of the URL after the page in the form `#xxx`. i.e. at the time of writing, one document has the link `[Training videos for small/medium things](#training-videos-for-smallmedium-things)` which links to `#### Training videos for small/medium things`.
 To be clear, the number of hashes in the markdown heading is irrelevant, you'll always use one hash in the link.

 ### Setting the help screen selection points
-The help screen displays the whole tutorial text but attempts to present it at a heading appropriate to the current video kind.
-Which heading is to be used for which video kind is set at the top of the tutorial script document.
-The video kind is the key, on the left.
-The heading is the value, on the right.
+The help screen displays an excerpt of the TutorialScript markdown file.
+The excerpt starts at a heading, and the help screen will then attempt to present it at a heading appropriate to the current video kind.
+Where to start, and which heading is to be used for which video kind is set at the top of the tutorial script document.
+They are `key: value` pairs, so the heading in the document is the value, on the right.
-Example – `train-header: training-videos-for-smallmedium-things`
+Example – `help-start-header: collecting-videos-with-orbit` Example – `train-header: training-videos-for-smallmedium-things`

 (Attempts, because... as of iOS 13-or-so, it seems security has locked down something that accessibility relies on, and accessibility hasn't yet caught up)